Wildhoney/Mocktail/README.md

 In the above example the default value for `environment` is `ENV.PRODUCTION` and can be set explicitly with: `env(ENV.PRODUCTION)`.

-With Mocktail it's important to note that the `import` syntax is **exactly** the same whether you're importing the actual object or its mocked counterpart.
+With Mocktail it's important to note that the `import` syntax is **exactly** the same whether you're importing the actual object or its stubed counterpart.

 ### Named Export